 The whole massif (except the ski resort) is part of the Dolomites Natural Park.

 Summer and autumn months are the most appropriate.
 In early summer you should count on many snow rests on the northern side of the mountain, so take with you the appropriate equipment.
 In autumn months (October and especially November) you can expect some snow, icy rocks and very cold evenings.

 1. The best option for ascending Tofana di Dentro is to overnight in Baracca degli Alpini (2.922m) which is just below the summit.
-That way you can enjoy the beautiful sunset and sunrise above valley of Cortina before reaching the summit.
-The bivouac itself is, like many other objects in this area, original structure of the First World War.
-It has space for 8-10 persons.
-Inside there is even a small functional stove, but as a visitor you could face with a problem of lack of firewood.
+That way you can enjoy the beautiful sunset and sunrise above the valley of Cortina before reaching the summit.
+The bivouac itself is, like many other objects in this area, the original structure of the First World War.
+It has space for 7-8 persons.
+Inside there is even a small functional stove, but as a visitor, you could face the problem of lack of firewood.

 At the time I was there (first half of October), it was completely empty.

-More tourist information you can find on the page of Cortina d'Ampezzo
+More tourist information can be found on the page of Cortina d'Ampezzo.